 Sec.
 654.133.
-Required improvements: streets; curbs and gutters;
+Required improvements: streets; curbs and gutters; sidewalks; and bikeway requirements.

-- (a) Streets and public ways shall be cleared and graded, including side slopes to the specified grade.
-If required to prevent erosion or excessive washing of the shoulders, protective measures shall be taken by the developer as required by the Director. - (b) Streets shall be paved and standard curb and gutter installed to meet the specifications of the Land Development Procedures Manual. - (c) Sidewalks shall be provided in for all developments, including residential or non-residential infill lots, and along all new, reconstructed, and existing streets, to provide safe pedestrian travel.
-The following table (Table 1.
-Sidewalk Requirements by Development Area) outlines general sidewalk requirements based upon the proposed development's Development Area.
-Development Areas are as described and shown in the Future Land Use Element of the Comprehensive Plan.
+(a) Streets and public ways shall be cleared and graded, including side slopes to the specified grade.
+If required to prevent erosion or excessive washing of the shoulders, protective measures shall be taken by the developer as required by the Director.

+- (b) Streets shall be paved and standard curb and gutter installed to meet the specifications of the Land Development Procedures Manual. - (c) Sidewalks shall be provided-in for all developments, including residential or non-residential infill lots, and along all new, reconstructed, and existing streets, to provide safe pedestrian travel.
+The following table Land Development Procedures Manual outlines general sidewalk requirements based upon the Development Area of the proposed development, and the impacted roadway type identified on the City of Jacksonville Context Classification map.
 Deviations from the general requirements may be granted by the Department.
 The Department may require a transportation study to substantiate deviations from the general requirements.
 Sidewalks shall be constructed in accordance with the Land Development Procedures Manual.
 Should the City Engineer grant an applicant the option of depositing monies into the sidewalk fund referenced under the provisions of Section 2.2 of the Land Development Procedures Manual, the City shall deposit said funds into the Sidewalk Construction Special Revenue Fund created in Section 111.550, Ordinance Code.
+Also, the following shall be observed: - (1) When standard sidewalk width cannot be attained due to demonstrated right-of-way constraints, provide the greatest sidewalk width possible, but not less than five (5) feet. - (2) Safe and exclusive pedestrian access shall be provided between existing bus stops and identified future bus stops and individual building lots.